danamusleh5/CareLoomApplication/README.md

 ### Child Features:
 - **Link device via QR code**: The child device links to the parent device using a QR code, ensuring seamless connection and monitoring.
 - **Receive notifications**: Children can receive notifications from the parent device regarding usage limits, updates, and important messages.
-- **Update profile settings**: Children can view and update their profile settings from their device, ensuring they have access to the information they need.

 ---